HOW TO ROAD TRIP CROATIA + TRAVEL TIPS

 Then it is time to visit Split – and spend a day or two in Split, which is located on a peninsula in the southwestern part of Croatia, jutting out into the Adriatic Sea.

-This is one of the most famous and popular cities in the country and a must-see when taking a Croatia road trip.
-It can be very crowded here, partly because it was another filming location for Game of Thrones, but also because there are many beautiful landmarks that you won’t want to miss.
+This is one of the most famous and popular cities in the country and a must-see.
+It can be very crowded here, partly because it was another filming location for Game of Thrones because there are many beautiful landmarks that you won’t want to miss.

 You can also hike up Marjan Hill for views of the surrounding scenery.
 Klis Fortress is a must-see for GOT fans, and inside Split, the promenade is another popular destination, great for strolling and dining.